toddgjohnson/bramqp/doc/OtherHandleFunctions.md

 - `frameMax` The new largest frame that should be used;

 `setFrameMax` updates the size of the buffers used for AMQP communication.
 Should be called after receiving `connection.tune` method.

+#### handle.validateProps(serverProps)

+- `serverProps` The AMQP `server-properties` sent from the server during the `connection.start` method.

+This method is not meant to be called by the client but instead should be overridden by the client if needed.
+There are numerous AMQP servers in operation with varying uses of the `server-properties` and `client-properties` fields within the `connection.start` and `connection.start-ok` methods, respectively.
+For example, Apache QPid's [extensions](https://cwiki.apache.org/confluence/display/qpid/Qpid+extensions+to+AMQP) differ from those of RabbitMQ's [extensions](http://www.rabbitmq.com/consumer-cancel.html#capabilities).

+`validateProps` is called by `openAMQPCommunication` and by default it inspects the server's properties and verifies that the server meets RabbitMQ's default [capabilities](http://www.rabbitmq.com/consumer-cancel.html#capabilities) and provides the corresponding client capabilities back to the server.

+`validateProps` should be overridden by the client if it needs to negotiate the client-server properties by inspecting the supplied `serverProps` and providing the custom client properties as the return value.
+If the client wishes to abort the connection/channel setup due to insufficient server capabilities this function should return an object with an `error` property containing the appropriate error description.
+This will cause `openAMQPCommunication` to stop processing the connection and call back with the error value set.